kitsonk/d2-proto/README.md

   [ComposeJS][compose], a potential alternative to `dojo/_base/declare`.
 * [d2-proto/Observable](Observable.js) - A class that provides "Harmony-like" `Object.observe` functionality that is
   specifically designed to be offloaded to the native functionality that is planned for ES6.
+* [d2-proto/put](put.js) - A DOM construction and manipulation module, based directly on [put-selector][put] that uses CSS styled selectors to describe the manipulation of the DOM.
 * [d2-proto/debug](debug.js) - A "stub" of what might be required in a Dojo 2.0 debug API.

 ## Requirements